-A conversation with Nathan Michael, Chief Technology Officer, on his research and experience with collective intelligence
+A conversation with Nathan Michael, Shield AI’s Chief Technology Officer

 You have dedicated your career to researching collective intelligence.
 How do you think about teams of robots working together?
 Where does that begin and how does it work?